This post outlines how to watch IPTV on Roku.

 Channel Count Comparison

-- Hulu + Live TV: 75+ channels (includes on-demand)
+- Hulu + Live TV: 75+ channels.
+It includes Hulu’s full on-demand library.

 DVR Storage Options